judyboon/blog/jekyll_note.md

    folders

 2. Locate '_includes/' folder.
-If it is not in jekyll website directory, create one in the directory.
+If it is not in jekyll website directory, create one in the directory

 3. add javascript into '_includes/head.html' in website directory.
 Check